JGAguado/Smart_Powermeter/docs/source/assembly.rst

     :width: 100%

-Last but not least, it is highly recommended to mount the |Product| on an enclosure (like the suggested :ref:`enclosure`) to prevent unintended contacts between the bottom side of the board (since the hig-voltage pins are exposed).
+Last but not least, it is highly recommended to mount the |Product| on an enclosure (like the suggested :ref:`enclosure`) to prevent unintended contacts between the bottom side of the board (since the high-voltage pins are exposed).